Quality and technical aspects

 Articles can be ordered from us:

-via MEDLINE Plus by filling in the BMA copyright declaration form at the top of this page and send it to use by post, fax 020 7383 6804 (please note new number - December 2016) or email [email protected]
+- by printing out and filling in the BMA copyright declaration form and send it to use by post, fax 020 7383 6804 (please note new number - December 2016) or email [email protected]

 I prefer to receive articles by post

 We only send articles by post to BMA members.
 There is a check box on the photocopy request form for you to indicate this.
 Non-members can only receive PDF files.

 The turnaround of our standard service is same day if received before 3pm (from Monday to Friday) After 3pm the request will be dealt with on the next working day.